uber/Cadence-Docs/src/docs/07-operation-guide/05-migration.md

 ### Step 2 - Test Replicating one domain

 First of all, try replicating a single domain to make sure everything work.
 Here uses `domain update` to failover, you can also use `managed failover` feature to failover.
+You may use some testing domains for this like `cadence-canary`.

 * 2.1 Assuming the domain only contain `currentCluster` in the cluster list, let's add the new cluster to the domain.
 ```bash
 cadence --address <currentClusterAddress> --do <domain_name> domain update --clusters <currentClusterName> <newClusterName>
 ```

-NOTE: you may need run the command to mitigate a [bug](https://github.com/uber/cadence/issues/4340) in Cadence domain cache that occurs after adding a new cluster to the cluster list; we need to update the active_cluster to the same value that it appears to be.
+Run the command below to refresh the domain after adding a new cluster to the cluster list; we need to update the active_cluster to the same value that it appears to be.

 ```
 cadence --address <currentClusterAddress> --do <domain_name> domain update --active_cluster <currentClusterName>